Poeticalto/ttoc-mumble-bot/readme.md

 # ttoc-mumble-bot

+---

 ttoc-mumble-bot is a bot written in node.js designed for the TagPro Tournament of Champions and operated through the NA TagPro Mumble Server.

-This bot is designed to utilize three apis in addition to the node-mumble package:
+This bot is designed to utilize three apis in addition to the node-mumble package [used to connect to the mumble server]:

 Google API- used to communicate with the TToC spreadsheet and run seasons